Saving Land, Saving History

 East Haddam Land Trust History

 Learn how East Haddam Land Trust came to be.
-In our 40 years of existence, we collaborated with the Town of East Haddam, other local land trusts, and regional, state, and national conservation groups to protect some of East Haddam’s beautiful woodlands and waterways, and preserve some of the Town’s historic sites.
+Over the years, we collaborated with the Town of East Haddam, other local land trusts, and regional, state, and national conservation groups to protect some of East Haddam’s beautiful woodlands and waterways, and preserve some of the Town’s historic sites.

 Since 1979, when our founders commenced this journey, East Haddam Land Trust worked with membership donations, land donations, hours and hours of volunteer labor, and regional, state, and federal grants to preserve and protect land in perpetuity for the public interest.